ray-ang/open-standards-for-wordpress-in-healthcare/Standards.md

 ## Scope

 The Open Standards for WordPress in Healthcare focuses on four (4) main aspects of application development – data management, data presentation, security and user access levels.
-The standards will guide healthcare professionals on how they will define, store and manipulate data in the database; how these stored data can be presented using codes or plugins; preventing user access to the dashboard and admin bar for security; and how to provide user access privileges using the default settings.
+The standards will guide healthcare professionals on how they will define, store and manipulate data in the database; how these stored data can be presented using codes or plugins; allowing limited user access to the dashboard and admin bar for security; and how to provide user access privileges using the default settings.

 <br />